Shivu21/Endroid-USA/README.md

 ### **Step 3: Configure Firebase**
 1. Go to the Firebase Console.
-2. Create a project and enable Authentication and Firestore.
+2. Set up a project and enable Authentication and Firestore.
 3. Download the configuration files:
    - `google-services.json` (for Android)
    - `GoogleService-Info.plist` (for iOS)